amandaguglieri/hackinglife/docs/mssql.md

 SELECT is_srvrolemember('sysadmin')
 go
 # If your user is admin, it will return 1.

+#####################
+# To list all the available databases, we can select all names from the system catalog.
+SELECT name FROM sys.databases;

+# We can review this database by querying the tables table in the corresponding information_schema.
+If we saw offsec as an existing database, this is how we would list tables in that database.
+SELECT * FROM offsec.information_schema.tables;

+# Following the example, now we saw the table users (in the database offsec), and we want to see their records:
+select * from offsec.dbo.users;

 ```

 Also, you might be interested in executing a cmd shell using xp_cmdshell by reconfiguring sp_configure (see the section `Executing cmd shell in a SQL command line`).

+In Microsoft SQL Server, the [_xp_cmdshell_](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/xp-cmdshell-transact-sql?view=sql-server-ver15) function takes a string and passes it to a command shell for execution.
+The function returns any output as rows of text.
+The function is disabled by default and once enabled, it must be called with the **EXECUTE** keyword instead of SELECT.

 ### Write files using MSSQL
 To write files using MSSQL, we need to enable Ole Automation Procedures, which requires admin privileges, and then execute some stored procedures to create the file: